eudaemonic-one/Lifelong-Learning/Golang/Gin/Building Go Web Applications and Microservices Using Gin.md

 ## Rendering

 A web application can render a response in various formats like HTML, text, JSON, XML or other formats.
 API endpoints and microservices typically respond with data, commonly in JSON format but also in any other desired format.

+## Middleware

+In the context of a Go web application, middleware is a piece of code that can be executed at any stage while handling an HTTP request.
+It is typically used to encapsulate common functionality that you want to apply to multiple routes.
+We can use middleware before and/or after an HTTP request is handled.
+Some common uses of middleware include authorization, validation, etc.